-The St. John Fisher College Career Center welcomes the opportunity to partner with your company to meet your recruiting needs.
+The St. John Fisher College Center for Career and Academic Planning welcomes the opportunity to partner with your company to meet your recruiting needs.

-To post an internship, part-time, or full-time position, please visit FisherConnects to set up an account.
-We have an Employer Guide for FisherConnects [pdf] to assist you with creating an account and posting positions for student and alumni viewing.
+To post an internship, part-time, or full-time position, please visit Handshake to set up an account.

-When completing your employer profile in FisherConnects, be sure to include or update the following information:
+When completing your employer profile in Handshake, be sure to include or update the following information:

 - Employer Information: Company name, website, industry, address, and company description

 - Contact Information: Name, title, department, address, and contact information including email

 When posting a position, be ready with the following information:

 - Job Title*

 - Include information on the roles and responsibilities of the position, and feel free to provide broader company information relevant to appropriate candidates.